Effective: July 1, 2004

 The data user, synonymous with user, is the individual, automated application or process that is authorized by the data steward to create, enter, edit, and access data, in accordance with the data steward's policies and procedures.
 Users have a responsibility to:

-Students, faculty, and staff who use personally-owned systems to access university resources are responsible for the security of their personally-owned computers or other network devices and are subject to the following:
+Individuals who use personally-owned systems to access university resources are responsible for the security of their personally-owned computers or other network devices and are subject to the following:

 Risk assessment is a systematic process used in determining potential for and impact of a negative event by evaluating the nature of the information and information systems.